 ICIO – IMPUESTO DE CONSTRUCCIONES

-Tax on constructions, installations and works.
-A municipal tax applied to construction, renovation or demolition work.
-The rate varies from municipality to municipality (generally between 2% and 4% of the cost of the work).
-This tax must be factored into the overall budget of a construction or renovation project.
+The Tax on Constructions, Installations and Works.
+A municipal tax applied to construction, renovation, or demolition work.
+The rate varies depending on the municipality (generally between 2% and 4% of the cost of the works).
+This tax must be taken into account in the overall budget of a construction or renovation project.

 ÍNDICE DE EDIFICABILIDAD MÁXIMA

-The coefficient defines the maximum surface area that can be built on a plot of land.
+The coefficient that defines the maximum buildable area on a plot of land.

 INSPECCIÓN TÉCNICA DE EDIFICIOS (ITE)

-Technical inspection of buildings, i.e. mandatory inspection of the general condition of old buildings.
+Technical inspection of buildings, i.e., the mandatory inspection of the general condition of old buildings.

 IVA (IMPUESTO SOBRE EL VALOR AÑADIDO)

 This is the VAT applied to almost all goods and services.
-In the Spanish construction sector, it is 10%.
+In the Spanish construction sector, it amounts to 10%.

 J